gah-boh/angular-mock-back/README.md

 	}
 ]
 ```
+Additional to all the properties from `$httpBackend.when` there is also a `passThrough` property.
+Setting it to `true` allows for the request to go to the server.
+It's very useful in overrides.

 #### Overrides
 You can override any part of the mapping.
 To do this you add an `overrides` property to the mapping.